bpptkg/bpptkg-richter/docs/guides.rst

     print(client.output_file)

 Required request arguments is ``starttime``, ``endtime``, ``network``, ``station``.
-You can also add ``channel`` argument.
-It is optional.
+You can also add optional ``channel`` argument.
 It is also support one value or a list of multiple values.
 Note that all request time is in UTC time zone.

-If you want to edit request data, you can call the ``request`` method again and provide new keyword argument.
+If you want to edit request data, you can call the ``request`` method again and provide a new keyword argument value.
 It is similar with using ArcLink client:

 .. code-block:: python